Hydrangea is without doubt a most beautiful flower-bearing plant.

 Types of hydrangea

 Hydrangeas differ in so many ways!
-There are nearly 80 classified varieties, and each has hundreds of cultivars.
+For one thing, there are nearly 80 classified species, and each has hundreds of cultivars or varieties.
 Those most commonly found in gardens are shown here:

 - Hydrangea macrophylla – also called bigleaf hydrangea